cos — Compute cosine element-wise in MATLAB and RunMat.

 hostLike = cos(G, 'like', zeros(1, 'double'))Expected output:

-hostLike = [1 0.5403 -0.4161]FAQ
+hostLike = [1 0.5403 -0.4161]Using cos with coding agents

-When should I use the cos function?
+When should I use the cos function?⌄

 Use cos whenever you need the cosine of angles expressed in radians—whether those angles are scalars, vectors, matrices, or higher-dimensional tensors.

-Does cos promote inputs to double precision?
+Does cos promote inputs to double precision?⌄

 Yes.
 Unless you request otherwise with 'like', RunMat promotes numeric inputs to double precision, matching MATLAB’s default behaviour.

-How does cos handle complex inputs?
+How does cos handle complex inputs?⌄

 Complex numbers follow MATLAB’s analytic definition cos(a + bi) = cos(a)cosh(b) - i·sin(a)sinh(b) so both the real and imaginary parts are handled correctly.

-What happens if the GPU provider lacks unary_cos?
+What happens if the GPU provider lacks unary_cos?⌄

 RunMat gathers the tensor to the host, evaluates cosine with the CPU reference path, and then reapplies residency rules.
 If a 'like' prototype targets the GPU, the result is uploaded back before returning.

-Can I rely on MATLAB broadcasting rules?
+Can I rely on MATLAB broadcasting rules?⌄

 Yes.
 Scalar and singleton dimensions implicitly expand just as they do in MATLAB.

-Does cos work with character arrays?
+Does cos work with character arrays?⌄

 Yes.
 Character arrays are converted to their Unicode code points before cosine is evaluated, and the result is returned as a dense double array of the same size.

-Related functions to explore
+Related Math functions

 Open-source implementation

-- View cos.rs on GitHub
+- View the source for cos in Rust on GitHub

-- Learn how the runtime works
+- Learn how the RunMat runtime works

 - Found a bug?
 Open an issue with a minimal reproduction.